Inflectra/rapise-documentation/docs/Guide/web_spy.md

 ## Spy Shortcuts

-- `Ctrl-G` - reload the DOM tree from the active page in the browser.
+- ++ctrl+g++ - reload the DOM tree from the active page in the browser.
-- `Ctrl-T` - start/stop tracking mode to locate the element in the DOM tree.
+- ++ctrl+t++ - start/stop tracking mode to locate the element in the DOM tree.
-- `Ctrl-Shift-T` - save snapshot of the DOM tree.
+- ++ctrl+shift+t++ - save snapshot of the DOM tree.
 When the shortcut is pressed Rapise prompts for a name and saves the DOM tree in XML format and the screenshot of the browser window in PNG format.

 ## DOM Tree